AlexGabourie/gpyumd/docs/source/index.rst

 leverages the functionality of the popular python package, Atomic Simulation Environment (ASE_), but is otherwise independent to remain flexible and best serve GPUMD_ directly.

 A primary goal of this project is to have gpyumd_ remain up-to-date with the `GPUMD Documentation <GPUMD_docs>`_.
+It currently does not support NEP-specific functionality, but will in the future.
 If there is a feature missing, a bug, or you have a feature request, please create an issue in the gpyumd_ repository.

 Note: This software is still in development and, like GPUMD_, will likely undergo (potentially major) changes as the permanent features are decided.